scottgchin/delta5_race_timer/doc/PCB V2 instructions.md

 The back side at this stage
 ![back side at this stage](img/pcbv2/11_back_with_solder.jpg)

-Adding male pin headers for connecting RPI, a second PCB, as well as for the polulus
+Adding male pin headers for connecting the Raspberry Pi, a second PCB, as well as for the polulus
 ![add some male pin headers](img/pcbv2/12_male_pin_headers.jpg)

 Adding the XT60
 ![add xt60](img/pcbv2/13_xt60.jpg)

-Adding a 3.3V polulu (left) for the rx5808 and a 5V polulu for powering the Arduinos and RPI.
-Note that in an 8-node setup the second PCB does not need any polulus.
+Adding a 3.3V polulu (left) for the rx5808 and a 5V polulu (right) for powering the Arduinos and Raspberry Pi.
+Note: in an 8-node setup the second PCB does not need polulus.
 ![add polulus](img/pcbv2/14_polulu.jpg)

 Close-up of how the polulus are floating above the resistors.